TreesLab/CircMiMi/README.md

 This command can generate a Cytoscape-executable file (.xgmml) for visualization of the input circRNA-miRNA-mRNA regulatory axes in Cytoscape.

 ### Import the XGMML file into Cytoscape

+To do the visualization with Cytoscape(https://cytoscape.org/index.html), please refer to the followings:

+1. Open the Cytoscape.
+2. Import the XGMML file from [File] -> [Import] -> [Network from File...], and then choose the ".xgmml" file.

+By default, CircMiMi did not embed any layout in the XGMML file, but only nodes and edges which are all at the origin, so that you may create your own layout by interest.

+Here, for example, we apply the built-in "Group Attributes Layout" with the column "data_type"(='circRNA', 'mediator', or 'target_gene').
+Then, as we can see in the figure, the nodes are separated and grouped by their "data_type".

 ![circmimi_to_Cytoscape.png](examples/circmimi_to_Cytoscape.png)